hchqin/Student_Success_Predict_Group15_Fork/README.md

 To run the analysis, open data_analysis_final_report.ipynb in Jupyter Lab you just launched and under the "Kernel" menu click "Restart Kernel and Run All Cells...".

 Clean up
-1. Type Cntrl + C in the terminal where you launched the container to shut down the container and clean up the resources
+1. Type Contrl + C in the terminal where you launched the container to shut down the container and clean up the resources
-2. type docker compose rm
+2. Type docker compose rm

+### Developer notes

+To add a new dependency, follow the steps below:

+1. Add the dependency to the Dockerfile file on a new branch.
+2. Re-build the Docker image locally to ensure it builds and runs properly.
+3. Push the changes to GitHub.
+A new Docker image will be built and pushed to Docker Hub automatically.
+The tag will be the SHA for the commit that changed the file.
+4. Update the docker-compose.yml fil to use the new container image .
+5. Send a pull request to merge the changes into the main branch.

+## Running the tests
+Tests are run using the pytest command in the root of the project.
+Please refer to the tests directory for test details.

 ## 📜 License
 The Student Success Predictor materials here are licensed under under MIT License.
 If re-using/re-mixing please provide attribution and link to this webpage.